2022 Staff and

 Board Vice Chair – Elected

 Chuck Howard became the new Steuben County SWCD Board Vice Chairman in 2019.
 Chuck was voted in as a SWCD Board member in 2012.
 Chuck graduated from Hamilton High School before becoming an accomplished farmer and business owner.
-Chuck resides in Otsego Township and is where the family farm is located.
+Chuck resides in Otsego Township, which is where the family farm is located.
 Chuck is a member of the Maumee River Basin on behalf of the Steuben County SWCD.
-He owns and operates his construction company with his two sons’.
+He owns and operates a construction company with his two sons.